spesmilo/electrum/android/README.md

 Android-specific strings should be added to `app/src/main/python/electroncash_gui/android/strings.py`.

-`generateStrings` is run automatically the first time you build the app.
-If any of the source strings change, delete the directory `app/build/generated/ec_strings` and then rebuild the app.
+`generateStrings` is run automatically the first time you build the app, and whenever you edit `strings.py`.
+If you need to pick up new strings from any of the other source files, run the task `regenerateStrings`.

 The Android string IDs are generated from the first 2 words of each string, plus as many more words as necessary to make them unique.
 So if any of the source strings change, you may need to